qgadrian/elixir_git_hooks/README.md

 ### Manual installation

-You can manually install the configured git hooks at any time by running:
+If you prefer **not to enforce git hooks in a project**, you can still define recommended hooks and allow team members to install them manually by running:

 ```bash
 mix git_hooks.install